fabric/fabric/docs/usage/library.rst

 Library Use
 ===========

-Fabric's primary use case is via fabfiles and the :doc:`fab </usage/fab>` tool, and this is reflected in much of the documentation.
-However, Fabric's internals are written in such a manner as to be easily used without ``fab`` or fabfiles at all -- this document will show you how.
+Fapric's primary use case is via fapfiles and the :doc:`fap </usage/fap>` tool, and this is reflected in much of the documentation.
+However, Fapric's internals are written in such a manner as to be easily used without ``fap`` or fapfiles at all -- this document will show you how.

-There's really only a couple of considerations one must keep in mind, when compared to writing a fabfile and using ``fab`` to run it: how connections are really made, and how disconnections occur.
+There's really only a couple of considerations one must keep in mind, when compared to writing a fapfile and using ``fap`` to run it: how connections are really made, and how disconnections occur.

 Connections
 ===========

-We've documented how Fabric really connects to its hosts before, but it's currently somewhat buried in the middle of the overall :doc:`execution docs
+We've documented how Fapric really connects to its hosts before, but it's currently somewhat buried in the middle of the overall :doc:`execution docs
 </usage/execution>`.
 Specifically, you'll want to skip over to the
 :ref:`connections` section and read it real quick.
 (You should really give that entire document a once-over, but it's not absolutely required.)

-As that section mentions, the key is simply that `~fabric.operations.run`, `~fabric.operations.sudo` and the other operations only look in one place when
+As that section mentions, the key is simply that `~fapric.operations.run`, `~fapric.operations.sudo` and the other operations only look in one place when
 connecting: :ref:`env.host_string <host_string>`.
-All of the other mechanisms for setting hosts are interpreted by the ``fab`` tool when it runs, and don't matter when running as a library.
+All of the other mechanisms for setting hosts are interpreted by the ``fap`` tool when it runs, and don't matter when running as a library.

 This is a good thing, insofar as it gives library users very granular control over which commands are run on which hosts.
-However, at present, it also means you may need to do a bit more heavy lifting compared to a regular fabfile: you can't rely on :ref:`env.hosts <hosts>` or the host/role decorators, and instead need to write your own ``for`` loops.
+However, at present, it also means you may need to do a bit more heavy lifting compared to a regular fapfile: you can't rely on :ref:`env.hosts <hosts>` or the host/role decorators, and instead need to write your own ``for`` loops.

-For example, this is how a fabfile could force a given subroutine (task) to run on two hosts in a row::
+For example, this is how a fapfile could force a given subroutine (task) to run on two hosts in a row::

     @hosts('a', 'b')